bwalsh112/thoughts-for-thriving/src/pages/about/index.md

 ---
 ### Shade-grown coffee

-Testing the about page and if this will auto deploy onto the master branch
+Testing the about page and if this will auto deploy onto the master branch and if there is more stuff

 ### Single origin